danielfm/prometheus-for-developers/README.md

 OpsGenie).
 It also takes care of silencing and inhibition of alerts.

-Configuring Alertmanager to send metrics to PagerDuty, or Slack, or whatever, is out of the scope of this workshop, but we can still play around with alerts.
+Configuring Alertmanager to send metrics to PagerDuty, or Slack, or whatever, is out of the scope of this tutorial, but we can still play around with alerts.

-Let's define our first alerting rule in `config/prometheus/prometheus.rules.yml`:
+We already have the following alerting rule defined in `config/prometheus/prometheus.rules.yml`:

 ```yaml